Hooded Parrot

 About the Hooded Parrot

-The Hooded Parrot belongs to the family Psittacidae, within the order Psittaciformes.
-These birds typically live average 8-10 years, with a maximum recorded of 15 years..
+The Hooded Parrot belongs to the family Psittaculidae, within the order Psittaciformes.
+These birds typically live 8-10 years in the wild, up to 12 years in captivity..

 How to Identify a Hooded Parrot